Traveling with your baby carriage

 Upon arrival, the airline broke my stroller.

-As soon as you arrive at the luggage room, immediately check that your stroller is not damaged.
+As soon as you reach the baggage claim area, immediately check that your stroller is not damaged.

-Pay attention to the airline's definition of "damages."
-In most cases, airlines do not consider scratches on the chassis as "damage."
+Pay attention to the airline’s definition of "damage."
+In most cases, airlines do not consider scratches on the frame as "damage."
 The equipment must be soaked, broken, or visibly damaged for the airline to treat it as a claim.

-If your stroller is damaged or not delivered, you must inform the airline immediately.
-Do not leave the luggage room without informing.
-Some airlines do not accept claims if you do not inform them at the airport.
+If your stroller is damaged or not delivered, you must report it to the airline immediately.
+Do not leave the baggage claim area without reporting.
+Some airlines do not accept claims if not reported at the airport.